mostafa-nematpour/cheatsheet/git/git.md

 - `git rm --cached <file>...`: Unstage files from the Staging Index.
 - `git commit -m "commit message"`: Create a new commit with a descriptive message.
 - `git diff`: View the changes that have been made but not committed yet.
-- `git reset --hard `: discarding uncommitted changes.
+- `git reset --hard `: Discard uncommitted changes.

 ## Tags